Health & Wellness

 Instructor Isabel Asra shares her tips.

-Bored with your typical gym workout?
-Perhaps it’s time to spice up your sweat sessions by moving your body in a completely different way.
-Belly dancing gives you an aerobic workout and helps to improve flexibility, core strength, as well as teaching a beautiful way of dancing.
+Bored with your typical gym workout consisting of not really knowing how to use the machines and the treadmill to nowhere?
+Then perhaps it’s time to spice up your sweat sessions by moving your body in a completely different way.
+Belly dancing gives you an aerobic workout and helps to improve your flexibility, core strength, as well as teaching a beautiful (and super impressive at parties) way of dancing.

-As well as physical benefits, the combination of music and exercise can help you to have a more positive outlook on life.
-We talk to Isabel Asra, belly dance instructor (who happens to be five months pregnant) at Sanctuary Bodyworks in Fells Point, to find out more on this ancient form of shaking it.
+As well as the physical benefits, the combination of music and exercise can really help you to have a more positive outlook on life.
+We talk to Isabel Asra, belly dance instructor (who just happens to be five months pregnant) at Sanctuary Bodyworks in Fells Point, to get the low down on this ancient form of shaking it.